LogtalkDotOrg/logtalk-for-vscode/tests/file-rename-test/IMPLEMENTATION.md

-# File Rename Propagation Implementation
+# File Rename and Deletion Propagation Implementation

 ## Overview

-This feature automatically propagates file renames to `loader.lgt` and `tester.lgt` files in the same directory.
-When a Logtalk file is renamed in VS Code, the extension automatically updates all references to that file in `logtalk_load/1` and `logtalk_load/2` calls.
+These features automatically propagate file renames and deletions to `loader.lgt` and `tester.lgt` files in the same directory.

+- **File Rename**: When a Logtalk file is renamed in VS Code, the extension automatically updates all references to that file in `logtalk_load/1` and `logtalk_load/2` calls.
+- **File Deletion**: When a Logtalk file is deleted in VS Code, the extension automatically removes all references to that file in `logtalk_load/1` and `logtalk_load/2` calls, handling commas appropriately to avoid syntax errors.

 ## Implementation Details

 ### Core Components

 1. **FileRenameHandler** (`src/utils/fileRenameHandler.ts`)
-   - Main class that handles the rename propagation logic
+   - Main class that handles both rename and deletion propagation logic
    - Searches for loader and tester files in the same directory
-   - Updates file references while preserving format
+   - For renames: Updates file references while preserving format
+   - For deletions: Removes file references and handles commas to avoid syntax errors

 2. **Integration** (`src/extension.ts`)
-   - Uses two workspace event handlers:
+   - Uses four workspace event handlers:
      - **`workspace.onWillRenameFiles`**: Provides rename preview
        - Called before the rename happens
        - Returns a `WorkspaceEdit` with all propagation changes